How much attention do you pay when you fit an extract fan?

 The associated damp and mould issues down the line are dangerous for occupants health, not to mention the complications we are saving up from a defects and warranty perspective.

-Need help with Part F Testing?
+Need help with Part F Fan Testing?

-Call us for a chat on 0330 055 34 05 or email be@buildenergy.co.uk.
+Just call us on 0330 0553405 or email be@buildenergy.co.uk.